Beelzebub2/Optica-project/README.md

-# Medidas Digitais Beta 2.0
+# To be changed 2.0
 Program made in python with the purpose of detecting face dimensions and predicting how the glasses would stay on it

 ## Preview